 It could keep you mentally and physically active

 It is all too easy these days to lose focus thanks to things like tiredness, bad luck and so on.
 Your mind loses its edge on the road because it can be required to focus for several hours at a time.
 Well, getting back into the workplace can help here because it helps keep you mentally and physically active throughout the day.
 Anything that increases physical and mental endurance can only be a good thing for your cycling and your rides.

 You can never have too many friends, nor too many people to go cycling with.
 A new job could well provide you with opportunities to find more of both, especially when it’s a job at McDonald’s that involves daily teamwork with your teammates.
 Working in this kind of busy and exciting environment means your communication and social skills dramatically improve.

 Linking with the above point, working enhances your ability to communicate regardless of what you are doing.
 Being able to talk to people and engage with them is an important skill at work and plays a big role in cycling too, whether it be in talking to your teammates, or riders you have never met before.
 Learning how to communicate and building up your confidence in the workplace can help you ingratiate yourself in the cycling community and can make your rides infinitely more enjoyable.

 We could all use more money for cycling equipment and the latest gizmos these days.
-Do you want that bike frame that is eclipsing the £1000 mark?
+Need a new set of lights for these short winter days?
 Well going back to work means you can get it just that little bit quicker.